eliasecchig/temp-streamlit-deployment/README.md

 |-|-|
 | Authors | [Elia Secchi](https://github.com/eliasecchig) [Lorenzo Spataro](https://github.com/lspataroG) |

-This repository provides a template starter kit for building a Generative AI application on Google Cloud.
+This repository provides a template starter pack for building a Generative AI application on Google Cloud.

 We provide a comprehensive set of resources to guide you through the entire development process, from prototype to production.